hbz/lobid/gatsby/lobid/README.md

 8. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
 This manifest is how npm knows which packages to install for your project.

 9. **`README.md`**: A text file containing useful reference information about your project.

+### Note on `gatsby-transformer-json`

+[This gatsby plugin](https://www.gatsbyjs.com/plugins/gatsby-transformer-json/) is used to parse JSON and make it accessible for GraphQL queries.
+Some time ago the changed the behaviour of the `id` attribute and automatically transform it to `jsonId` (https://www.gatsbyjs.com/plugins/gatsby-transformer-json/).
+This is a bit painful when you are working with Linked Data.
+So make sure to be aware of it, if anything with `.id` does not work they way you expect.
+Maybe you need `jsonId`.

 <h2> Example: changing data on the `team` page </h2>